-You have been in close contact with a person who has a diagnosed severe Group A Streptococcus infection.
+You have been diagnosed with a severe group A Streptococcus infection that is treated with intravenous antibiotics in a hospital.

 What is Group A Streptococcus (GAS)?

 Group A Streptococcus (Streptococcus pyogenes), is a bacterium that spreads from the throat via droplets and from a skin infection via the hands between people who are in close contact.
 The incubation period is usually 1-4 days, but it varies even up to a month.